FLameSunRisE/Udacity-JavaScript--OOP/Lesson 3 Classes and Objects/L33_Setting-Our-Own-this.md

 apply\(\) vs call\(\)

+* call\(\):
-* call\(\) may be limited if you don't know ahead of time the number of arguments that the function needs
+   may be limited if you don't know ahead of time the number of arguments that the function needs
+* apply\(\) :
-* apply\(\) would be a better option, since it simply takes an array of arguments, then unpacks them to pass along to the function.
+   would be a better option, since it simply takes an array of arguments, then unpacks them to pass along to the function.
 Keep in mind that the unpacking comes at a minor performance cost, but it shouldn't be much of an issue.

 ```js
 const mockingbird = {